-Fully recovered from the heart attack he'd suffered at the early age of 36 in 1977 while filming Apocalypse Now, in the 1980's Sheen returned to acting with a vengeance; during the 1980's alone Sheen starred in over 35 productions.
-He began the era with the money-losing sci-fi feature film The Final Countdown (1980), co-starring with James Farentino, Charles Durning, Kirk Douglas and Katharine Ross; the next year he was in Loophole (1981) with Albert Finney and Susannah York.
+Fully recovered from the heart attack he'd suffered at the early age of 36 in 1977 while filming Apocalypse Now, in the 1980's Martin Sheen returned to acting with a vengeance; during the 1980's alone he starred in over 35 productions.
+Sheen began the era with the money-losing sci-fi feature film The Final Countdown (1980), co-starring with James Farentino, Charles Durning, Kirk Douglas and Katharine Ross; the next year he was in Loophole (1981) with Albert Finney and Susannah York.

 He played CIA agent Alex Holbeck, who tangles with a KGB agent Dimitri Vasilikov (Sam Neill), while trying to steal a code scrambler in Enigma (1982).
 Above, Martin Sheen and Sam Neill are featured in the movie trailer for Enigma.
 In the TV movie In The Custody of Strangers (1982), Martin Sheen played father to his real-life son Emilio Estévez's character in their second movie together.

 Martin Sheen's co-stars in That Championship Season (1982) included Bruce Dern, Paul Sorvino and Stacey Keach.

 The following year, Martin Sheen could be seen in no less than six television and feature film productions.
 In the mini-series Kennedy (1983) he played John F. Kennedy, opposite Blair Brown as wife Jackie Kennedy and John Shea as his brother Robert F. Kennedy, with Kelsey Grammer in one of his first roles on screen.
 Sheen was nominated for Best Actor by the British Academy Television Awards and the Golden Globe Awards in 1984 for his performance in Kennedy.